JoshuaWacks/FlaskSentimentPipeline/README.md

 	- reason: If the input was not valid, why was it not, if it was it'll say "NA".
 	- sentiment: Which contains  both the label and the score or confidence in that label.

+### Follow the steps below to run task1(The notebook should already show all the output)
+1. As task2 has a lot more dependencies, they are in a seperate requirements folder: pip install -r requirementsTask1.txt